Inter-Blockchain-Service/Cosmos-StateSync/README.md

 # Cosmos-StateSync

-First thing, if you are running a validator BACKUP your config directory.
+First thing, if you are running a validator BACKUP your priv_validator_key.json.

 Choose the network you wan't to sync, you will find manual step in readme, or you can use one of our scripts.